Text Size

 • Identifying information about the practitioner on whom the attorney wishes to query.

 Once the request for access is approved, the attorney is entitled to a one-time-only disclosure.
-The attorney will receive only that information available in the NPDB at the time the hospital was required to query but did not.
-It also includes information on any reports that subsequently were voided.
-Information that will be made available to the plaintiff's attorney is limited to reports submitted to the NPDB under the authority of Title IV, including:
+The attorney will receive only that information available in the NPDB at the time the hospital neglected to query.
+It also includes information on any reports that were subsequently voided.
+Information that will be made available to the plaintiff’s attorney is limited to reports submitted to the NPDB under the authority of Title IV, including:

 • Medical malpractice payments;